-Licensed psychologist Lara Friedrich is Editor-in-Chief of the Time2Track Blog.
-She holds adjunct appointments as an assistant professor at the John Jay College of Criminal Justice, CUNY, and as a clinical supervisor at the Ferkauf Graduate School of Psychology, Yeshiva University.
+Dr. Lara Friedrich is a licensed psychologist and the editor in chief of the Time2Track blog.
+She has held adjunct appointments as an assistant professor at the John Jay College of Criminal Justice, CUNY, and as a clinical supervisor at the Ferkauf Graduate School of Psychology, Yeshiva University.
 Dr. Friedrich lives in New York City, where she has a private practice.
-To learn more about her, visit http://www.drlarafriedrich.com
+To learn more about her, visit http://www.drlarafriedrich.com.

 Hospitals are their own worlds, and psychiatric units even more so.
 Most of us don’t know much of what happens in these mysterious places, leaving us to pop culture and our own imaginations to try to figure it out.